Updated June 16, 2021

 Have you ever been diving in Cyprus before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.

-Scuba Diving Cyprus
+Diving on Cyprus

-Seasons and Conditions – The best time for diving in Cyprus is from March through November.
+The best time for diving in Cyprus is from March through November.

 - Air temperature is moderate to warm all year with daily averages from 11°C (52°F) in January to 27°C (80°F) in July and August.

 - Water temperature consistently stays from 17 to 27°C (63-80°F) during the March through November dive season.
 Divers should be prepared to wear 7 mm wetsuits or drysuits with hood and gloves when the water is at its coolest.